DhivinX/nx-nestjs-vue/README.md

 * Back-end package: [NestJS](https://docs.nestjs.com)
 * Electron for desktop support
 * Capacitor for mobile support
-* Shared package: shared code used in both front-end and backend-end
-* Utils package: shared code used in all packages
+* Shared package: shared code used in all packages

 ## Prerequisites